AntociM/El-mania/README.md

 #### Product Detail

-On click `Details` button from each presentation card will redirect the user to a product-detail page, where the user can read a short description of the project, see name, price, category, rating.
+On click `Details` button from each presentation card will redirect the user to a product-detail page, where the user can read a short description of the product, see name, price, category, rating.
 The user can choose the next action, `Keep shopping` - redirect to previous page or `Add to cart` - add this product to the cart.

 ![](static/media/readme-images/products-detail.jpg)